Many Online Tools to Determine Best Price for a NEW Car or Truck

 • MSRP: $24,803

-• Factory invoice: $22,648
+• Factory Invoice: $22,648

 • Average Price Paid (based on actual recent transactions “in your area”): $22,665

 As you can see, Edmunds’ listings for the Camry are about a thousand dollars more than Kelley and NADA.
-I triple-checked to look for a difference in how my Edmunds search was configured, but I couldn’t find an explanation.
+I triple-checked to find a difference in how my Edmunds search was configured, but I couldn’t find an explanation.
 Then I did a Google search, but all I found were discussions of why Edmunds is usually lower.
 Interesting.

 4. TrueCar.com: www.truecar.com.